hopsoft/turbo_boost-streams/README.md

 - Isn't this just RJS?

-  > No. But, perhaps it could be considered RJS's "modern" spirtual successor. 🤷‍♂️
+  > No. But, perhaps it could be considered RJS's "modern" spiritual successor. 🤷‍♂️
   > Though it embraces JavaScript instead of trying to avoid it.

 - Does it use `eval`?